karubits/karubits.gitpages.io/_posts/2022-08-13-Unifi-Network-Controller.md

 ### Fast track (Ansible)

 Check out my repositorty for an Ansible playbook that supports both Debian and Ubuntu to get and running with the Unifi Controller in minutes.
+I did the hard work for you and better yet Ansible helps to document that work.

 The README.md should contain all the information you need to get started:

 [Github - Karubits - Ansible Unifi Network Controller](https://github.com/karubits/ansible-unifi-network-controller)

 ### Tradational Approach